bparanj/Essential-TDD/en/16-bowling-game/16-bowling-game.markdown

     end

     context 'Strike and a Spare' do
-      it "should return the score_total_upto_frame for a game that includes a strike and a spare" do game = Game.new
+      it "return the score_total_upto_frame for a game that includes a strike and a spare" do game = Game.new
         game.roll(6)
         game.roll(2)